 DataHaven and Siena College Research Institute

-Over 100 state and local government, health care, academic, and community partners throughout Connecticut
+Survey funders include over 80 state and local government, health care, academic, and community partners throughout Connecticut, and Advisory Council members represent 125 partners.

-The DataHaven Community Wellbeing Survey traces its roots to a series of grassroots and locally-based efforts conducted over the past decade to gather information on and promote regional well-being and quality of life.
-With guidance from DataHaven and partner organizations throughout Connecticut, these area surveys have grown substantially each year in size and quality, and have become increasingly coordinated.
-To create the survey, DataHaven and its community and scientific partners have closely studied and drawn questions from national and international surveys to allow comparisons to benchmark data such as Healthy People 2020.
-The Community Wellbeing Survey is now a nationally-recognized program that provides critical local-level information not available from any other source to hundreds of communities - in many cases, at a neighborhood level.
+The DataHaven Community Wellbeing Survey traces its origins to a series of grassroots and locally-based efforts conducted over the past two decades to gather information on well-being and quality of life in Connecticut's diverse neighborhoods.
+With guidance from DataHaven and an Advisory Council of more than 125 public and private organizations, these area surveys grew substantially each year in size and quality, and became increasingly coordinated.
+To create a unified statewide survey, DataHaven developed this network into a formal partnership and chose validated questions from national and international surveys to allow comparisons to benchmark data.
+The survey is now a nationally-recognized program that provides critical, highly-reliable local information not available from any other public data source.

-Detailed 2016-2017 reports using survey results and other data sources: Merging 500 Cities and Connecticut Data, Fairfield County Community Wellbeing Index, Greater New Haven Community Index, Connecticut Civic Health Index, Valley Community Index, and others
+Detailed 2016-2017 reports incorporating survey results and other data sources: Merging 500 Cities and Connecticut Data, Fairfield County Community Wellbeing Index, Greater New Haven Community Index, Connecticut Civic Health Index, Valley Community Index, Status of Women and Girls in Eastern Connecticut, and others

 The 2012 Greater New Haven Community Wellbeing Survey was the most comprehensive regional survey ever conducted in Connecticut.
 In 2012, our researchers asked 1,307 randomly selected adults living in New Haven and 12 surrounding towns what they thought about a variety of issues related to well-being, quality of life, and public health.
 Concurrently, an additional 1,300 residents in six New Haven neighborhoods were randomly selected and interviewed in person through a survey conducted by the Community Alliance for Research and Engagement.
 The combined dataset of 2,600 responses is a valuable resource to help understand our region and has been widely used by all sectors of the community.